Jump to Section

 What Does CBD Stand For?

-As mentioned previously, CBD is an abbreviation for the full name cannabidiol.
+As mentioned previously, CBD is an abbreviation for cannabidiol.
 All cannabinoids are abbreviated like this.
 Here are some other abbreviations you may run into when reading about cannabinoids:

 Remember, there are over 100 cannabinoids.
 Keep in mind, they are all similarly abbreviated like this.